-The selection committees produce a report proposing the names of candidates for that year's cohort to the Director of ECDC.
-The Director takes the final decision on the selection of candidates based on the placement proposal resulting from the third step and the reports of the selection committees.
+The selection committees produce a report proposing the names of candidates for that year's cohort to the ECDC Director, who takes the final decision on the selection of candidates.
 Candidates that have not been placed with an available training site will constitute the waiting list.

-3.2.6.
+5.2.6.
 Notifications and acceptance

 ECDC notifies successful candidates by e-mail, with a deadline for accepting or rejecting the offer and confirming the dates of the fellowship period.
 Candidates who are on the waiting list will also be notified about their status by ECDC.
 If a candidate rejects or does not reply to the offer within the deadline, the next suitable candidate on the waiting list will be informed and will have to accept or reject the offer by the deadline indicated in the e-mail.
+The selected candidates should be assigned to a particular training site and cannot postpone the start of fellowship to the subsequent Cohort.
 The final composition of the year's cohort is announced when all parties have accepted their respective offers.

-3.2.7.
+5.2.7.
 Protection of personal data